jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 indexer~codepointAtIndexC(3)=       -- 65533
 .RexxUnicodeCharacter~new(65533)=   -- ("�" \x{EFBFBD} U+FFFD So Other_Symbol "REPLACEMENT CHARACTER")
 indexer~graphemeAtIndexG(3)~c2x=    -- 92 (use ~c2x to not display an invalid byte sequence)

 ```

 ### 5.1.
 Class methods

+The `RexxUnicodeStringIndexer` class defines no class methods of its own.

 ### 5.2.
 Instance methods